Birth control patch

 - Severe abdominal pain or tenderness

-- A breast lump that persists through 1-2 menstrual cycles or increases in size
+- A breast lump that persists through 1 to 2 menstrual cycles or increases in size

 - Two missed periods or other signs of pregnancy